Edgio/vflow/README.md

 - Windows

 ## Build
-Given that the Go Language compiler (version 1.14.x preferred) is installed, you can build it with:
+Given that the Go Language compiler is installed, you can build it with:
 ```
 go get github.com/EdgeCast/vflow/vflow
 cd $GOPATH/src/github.com/EdgeCast/vflow